Vermont

 Vermont Data Privacy Laws: Data Broker Registry & Consumer Rights (2026)

-Vermont has earned a reputation as a national leader in one specific area of data privacy: regulating data brokers.
+Vermont has earned a national reputation in one specific area of data privacy: regulating data brokers.
 In 2018, Vermont became the first state in the country to require data brokers to register with the government, creating a public registry that gives consumers visibility into which companies buy and sell their personal information.

-What Vermont does have is a patchwork of targeted protections: a data breach notification law with strict timelines, the pioneering data broker registry, student privacy protections, and Social Security number safeguards.
-This guide covers every major Vermont data privacy statute, how the laws protect you, what businesses must do to comply, and where the state's privacy framework may be headed.
+What Vermont does have is a growing patchwork of targeted protections: a data breach notification law with strict timelines, the pioneering data broker registry, new minors-focused design code requirements, student privacy protections, and Social Security number safeguards.
+This guide covers every major Vermont data privacy statute currently in force, the key bills pending in 2026, and what businesses and consumers need to know.

 Vermont's Data Broker Registration Law (9 V.S.A.
 2446-2447)